prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 }
 ```

 If you try to create a Rectangle object with no-args, you will get an error!
-However, this can be remedied by adding a no-arg constructor to the Rectangle object class (like so):
+However, this can be fixed by adding a no-arg constructor to the Rectangle object class (like so):

 ```java
 public Rectangle() {